 Step 2: On the left pane, choose Backups.

 Step 3: On the right pane, pick the iOS device whose backup you wish to delete.

 Step 4: Finally, select Delete.

-How to Backup iPhone Data to PC without iCloud
+An Alternative Way to Backup iPhone without iCloud

 If you don’t want to know how to make iCloud backup and how to delete iCloud backup, you can choose an iPhone Transfer tool to back up your iPhone data. iMyFone TunesMate is the software that specializes in iPhone Files Transfer and can easily transfer files between your device and PC.
 TunesMate provides the best Alternate for backing up information from iPhone to PC.
 Besides, it has been highly spoken by many media, like Getintopc, Geekreply, etc.

 - Transfer files between your device and computer easily, bypass iTunes restrictions and unknown iTunes errors.

 - Share iTunes music amongst close pals, including diverse Apple IDs.